Nest Thermostat Troubleshooting (Easier Than You Think)

 1. The quickest solution is to check that all the wires are fully inserted.

-2. Then start a diagnostic test by setting the thermostat to cool mode.
+2. Then, start a diagnostic test by setting the thermostat to cool mode.
 Decrease the target temperature until you see a blue light on the display screen.
 Hold down for a few seconds and check the vents to ensure they are emitting cold air.

 3. Another solution is, to open the Home app on the mobile and select thermostat.
 Go to setting and find the heat pump.
-Change the setting of O/B, for example, if the pre-setting is O, change it to B, if it’s O, then turn it to B.
+Change the setting of O/B; for example, if the pre-setting is O, change it to B, if it’s O, then turn it to B.

 2. Unable To Update Sofware of New Thermostat

-Unable To Update Software of New Thermostat
+Unable To Update Sofware of New Thermostat

 Are you getting pop-ups like “No network”, or “Unable to Check” when you try to update the newly bought thermostat smart device?
 Then there are solutions.